scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 **Thank You:**

-We would like to express our gratitude to the Hackintosh community, contributors, and developers who have made this repository possible.
+I would like to express our gratitude to the Hackintosh community, contributors, and developers who have made this repository possible.
 Your dedication, support, and shared knowledge have been invaluable in creating a thriving ecosystem for macOS enthusiasts.
 Together, we continue to explore new horizons and push the boundaries of what's achievable with Hackintosh.

 Thank you for being a part of this journey!